-In celebration of our first year publishing, we are hosting a writing contest!
-Submissions are open now through January 20th.
+In celebration of our second year publishing, we are bringing back the New Year’s Writing Contest!
+Submissions are open now through January 15th.

 Accepted Genres: short fiction, creative nonfiction, poetry

 First prize: $100, as well as publication in our Winter 2019 issue, and a mystery prize(???)!

 All contest submissions will also be considered for publication in our Winter 2019 issue.

 See our submissions page for info on how to enter.